panta82/disk-read-experiment/article.md

 For a top quality solution, you will want to control your fanning and prevent too many callbacks from clogging up the system.
 You could implement a job queue system, like above, or utilize some kind of async library, a la [async.js](https://www.npmjs.com/package/async) (I wish I had a better recommendation here, but I usually just copy-paste my own job runner function between projects).
 If you can control parallelism, I'd go with about the number of CPU-s or double that.
 As long as you don't go over 1000 tasks, you should be good to go.

 If you want to try out the experiment on your own hardware, the code is [available on GitHub](https://github.com/panta82/disk-read-experiment).
-I'd be particularly curious to see how this graph looks on an NVMe or some performance-based RAID, since I haven't had any of those available for the test.
+I'd be particularly curious to see how this graph looks on an NVMe or some performance-based RAID, since I haven't had any of those available to test with.